-Large sums of money or any item of extreme value such as IPODS, game players, and other electronic devices, should not be brought to school.
+Large sums of money or any item of extreme value such as cell phones, tablets, game players, and other electronic devices, should not be brought to school.
+McNair is not responsible if any of these items are lost and/or stolen.